tab1-web/faq/docs/gameplay/monsters.md

 As your **character level increases**, you get further away from the Mob's Level giving you penalty for Experience and Drop Chance.
 There are no penalties if you go higher level than the mob.

-**Avoid buffing near the Raid Boss as a higher level character**, because you can get Raid Curse which will silence you for 60 minutes.
+**Avoid buffing/casting magic/attacking near the Raid Boss as a higher level character**, because you can get Raid Curse which will silence you for 60 minutes.
 If you did get it, you can die in Giran/Gludin/MDT Arena to avoid losing experience and lose the debuff.

 [![lvl-diff.png](https://i.postimg.cc/63Mph4Ks/lvl-diff.png)](https://postimg.cc/vg6yYBDX)